HeliosInteractive/KeenPlugin/README.md

 For optimal performance I highly recommend multiple instances of `Helios.Keen.Client` in conjunction with `Helios.Keen.Cache.Sqlite` instances.
 Each instance of `Helios.Keen.Cache.Sqlite` must point to a separate database for optimal performance otherwise it causes race conditions/lock issues between multiple instances pointing to the same database.

+You may also consider installing [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145) if you are using binaries provided in this repository under Windows.

 ## Helios extensions

 Helios internally uses some conventions when dealing with Keen.IO.
 These conventions can be found in `Helios/Keen/ClientHeliosExtension.cs`.